How to help Palestinians in Gaza

 Duaa Abu Sabha, a married mother of two children, uses a hand-washing station in the Al Mawasi area of Khan Younis Governorate.
 Oxfam and Palestinian Environmental Friends have provided clean water, latrines, and hand-washing facilities for people displaced by conflict in Gaza as a means to reduce the risk of disease.
 Alef Multimedia/Oxfam

-Israel used food and water as weapons of war as well as intentionally blocking aid from entering Gaza and reaching the 2.1 million Palestinians in desperate need of basic resources, shelter and safety.
+The Israeli government has used food and water as weapons of war and has intentionally blocked aid from entering Gaza and reaching the 2.1 million Palestinians in desperate need of basic resources, shelter and safety.

 Despite huge obstacles, we’ve been responding with our partners, including the Palestinian Medical Relief Society, Juzoor for Health and Social Development, the Economic and Social Development Center of Palestine, the Palestinian Agriculture and Relief Commission, and the Palestinian Development Association.

-In collaboration with 14 partner organizations in Gaza, Oxfam has supported more than 1.2 million people with lifesaving assistance, including food assistance and hygiene support since the start of the war.
+In collaboration with 20 partner organizations in Gaza, Oxfam has reached more than 1.15 million people with lifesaving assistance since the start of the war, including:

 • Emergency food assistance, including vegetable baskets, food parcels, cash, and vouchers.